photobox/basic-bootstraps/docs/create_babel_ready_vdc_template.md

 #Creating "babel-ready" VDC Templates

-"babel-ready" templates are created from an instance booted using a bare-OS template to which has been added the minimum amount of software needed to allow the instance to boot, classify itself based on launch time parameters in userdata and invoke Puppet successfully once.
+**babel-ready** templates are created from an instance booted using a bare-OS template to which has been added the minimum amount of software needed to allow the instance to boot, classify itself based on launch time parameters in userdata and invoke Puppet successfully once.

 ##Steps